-A reception will begin at 5:30 p.m. in the Peters Building foyer (also known as the Gottschalks Gallery) and the lecture and Q&A will be from 6 – 7 p.m. in the Alice Peters Auditorium, also located in the Peters Building, Room 191.
+All lecture series events begin with a reception 5:30 p.m. in the Peters Building foyer (also known as the Gottschalks Gallery) and the lecture and Q&A will be from 6 – 7 p.m. in the Alice Peters Auditorium, also located in the Peters Building, Room 191.

 Fresno State’s Media, Communications and Journalism (MCJ) Department launched their lecture series on Oct.
 4. Each lecture features one of the five MCJ options: advertising, broadcast journalism, multimedia, print journalism, and public relations.